Modeling multiplication of integers with number counters is the goal of this lesson.

 Notice that by putting a zero down, you are not changing the problem since a zero is nothing.

 After removing the 8 blue counters, you are left with 8 red counters.
-The answer is -8.
+Therefore, the answer is -8.